tofumatt/strongly-typed/_posts/2015-01-12-transatlantic.md

 We spent a *lot* of money on a visa (£1,865).
 It was a lot of red tape, a stressful situation, and a grueling wait.

 I hope the UK changes the rules on family settlement visas soon.
 They are, at the very least, counter to the spirit of the European Union's borders and family permits.
 And as frustrating as the process was for us, I can't imagine how horrible it would be to be refused.

-## More to come

-I can't find a lot of straightforward, first-hand accounts of moving to the UK from Canada.
-Especially not recent ones.
-I plan on writing more about shipping my motorcycle, moving furniture, and other minutiae.
-I'll try to recommend good companies along the way, as I did with 1st Contact.

 ---